 - Tree of Life School / Hong Kong (Identification of student feelings at start of piano lessons)

 This poster was originally created in a service planning area (SPA) in Los Angeles County in which the top 9 spoken languages were (in order of use): English, Spanish, Mandarin, Tagalog, Vietnamese, Korean, Japanese, Armenian and Arabic (Asian Americans Advancing Justice, 2009).
 The Chinese version comes in either simplified or traditional Chinese.
-Upon special request, this poster is also available in French and German.
+Upon special request, this poster is also available in French, German, and Albanian.

 Permission to Reproduce or Distribute

 Prints of the images on this website are currently being donated and shared for research purposes, but the images and/or prints are not to be distributed or reproduced without written consent and advance notice.
 Thank you for your understanding.